In Sauris dialect the name of the mountain is Veispr/Beispr Kouvl, which would read in German Vesper Kofel = Vespers Peak.

 Clapsavon rocks are sedimentary, created of sea deposits in Trias - Medium (early period, celled Anisico), before some 237-245 million years.
 So, these rocks are much older than for example dolomia principale or dachstein limestone, and also much more friable.
 Any climbing in walls is inadvisable.

-According to an anciant legent Pian delle Streghe is not just an ordinary plateau.
+According to an anciant legend Pian delle Streghe is not just an ordinary plateau.
 Every Thursday night there gathered the witches from Germany along with those of Friuli and Carnia.
 As they were passing across the plateau, the grass flourished.
 It is said that even Lord Silverio (a character of Carnia) stopped by, looking at them.

-who many centuries ago migrated over the main chains of Alps.
-In the past Sauris valley was a very remote place.
+In northern Italy there are few enclaves of German speaking people who many centuries ago migrated over the main chains of Alps.
+In the past, Sauris valley was a very remote place.
 The gorge through which the Lumiei creek flows towards the east and then south is very narrow and was hardly passable, on all other sides there were only mostly uninhabited mountain areas.
 Like in Lessini mountains or in Timau, people in Sauris still talk their dialect and have their own culture.
-Houses are typically alpine, as in Tyrol they are made of woods and wood cutting is also one of the crafts which are highly developed in Sauris.
+Houses are typically alpine, like in Tyrol they are made of woods and wood cutting is also one of the crafts which are highly developed in Sauris.
 Today the connection with the main Tagliamento valley is much better, the asphalt road goes through some long tunnels and picturesque galleries.
 The villages of Sauris developed tourism and today also in winter tourists are coming there for skiing.
 Otherwise the more humble mountains above the valley are grassy and in the whole area there are many pastures.